John Landis: Subsequent film career

 In 1991, Landis directed Sylvester Stallone in Oscar, based on a Claude Magnier stage play.
 Oscar recreates a 1930s-era film, including the gestures along with bit acts and with some slapstick, as an homage to old Hollywood films.
 In 1992, Landis directed Innocent Blood, a horror-crime film.
 In 1994, Landis directed Eddie Murphy in Beverly Hills Cop III, their third collaboration following Trading Places and Coming to America.
-In 1996, he directed The Stupids and then returned to Universal to direct Blues Brothers 2000 in 1998 with John Goodman and, for the fifth time in a Landis film, Dan Aykroyd, who also appeared in Landis' film Susan's Plan, released that same year.
-None of the above six films scored well with critics nor audiences.
+In 1996, he directed The Stupids and then returned to Universal to direct Blues Brothers 2000 in 1998 with John Goodman, and for the fifth time in a Landis film, Dan Aykroyd, who also appeared in Landis' film Susan's Plan, released that same year.
+None of the above six films scored well with either critics or audiences.

 Burke and Hare was released in 2010, as Landis' first theatrical release in 12 years.

 In August 2011, Landis said he would return to horror and would be writing a new film.
 He was the executive producer on the comedy horror film Some Guy Who Kills People.